My 6 rules for ultimate peak-health and elite-fitness.

 1) Fasting.

 I fast every day.
-Technically we all do.
-BREAK-FAST occurs whenever you decide to eat that day.
-It isn't when Mr Kellogg, your workplace, school or someone with no scientific understanding of diet tells you to.
-In fact lunch, dinner and brunch etc. are all modern constructs that are not necessarily scientifically optimum!
+Technically, we all do.
+BREAK-FAST happens whenever you decide to eat that day.
+It isn't because Mr Kellogg, your employer, school, or someone with no scientific knowledge of diet advises you to.
+In fact, lunch, dinner, and brunch are all modern conceptions that may not be physiologically optimal!

-I fast for a minimum of 14 hours per day almost every day of the year.
-Refer to my article's on fasting.
+I fast for at least 14 hours every day, practically every day of the year.
+Refer to my fasting-related articles.

-I keep a gentle eye on my calorie intake but not religiously.
-I don't worry too much about what I eat, but I do aim for a balanced diet.
-These days, I do think about my diets environmental impact.
-I do not deny myself delicious lovely food because PTs, celebrities, and some media outlets tell me its bad for me.
-My diet would probably disgust most gym junkies.
+I keep a careful check on my calorie consumption, but not rigorously.
+I'm not too concerned about what I eat, but I do strive for a balanced diet.
+These days, I think about the environmental impact of my food.
+I do not deprive myself of exquisite and lovely foods just because personal trainers, celebrities, and some media outlets say it's bad for me.
+Most gym enthusiasts would undoubtedly be disgusted by my diet.

 2) Quality over quantity.